 A credit is also provided for specified high technology manufacturers.
 A "high technology manufacturing business" is defined as a business properly classified under the NAICS Code as manufacturers of electronic computers, computer storage devices, electron tubes, electronic capacitors, semiconductors and related devices, and semiconductor machinery.
 The credit is based on the qualified taxpayer's qualified investment which results in the creation of at least 20 new jobs within 12 months after placing the qualified investment in service.
 The credit is 100 percent of the tax attributable to the qualified investment and is allowed for each year for a 20-year credit period.
 The credit is to be taken beginning with the taxable year in which the qualified investment is placed in service unless the taxpayer elects to delay to the next succeeding tax year.
-A taxpayer who uses this credit cannot take any other credit under West Virginia Code §11-
+A taxpayer who uses this credit cannot take any other credit under West Virginia Code §11-13Q-1 et seq.
+In order to claim or retain the credit, the median compensation of the new jobs attributable to the qualified investment must exceed inflation-adjusted values as shown in the following table:

-21 Annual updates may be found in the Administrative Notices section at http://tax.wv.gov/TaxProfessionals/AdministrativeNotices/Pages/AdministrativeNotices2017.aspx.
+24 Annual updates may be found in the Administrative Notices section at http://tax.wv.gov/TaxProfessionals/AdministrativeNotices/Pages/AdministrativeNotices2019.aspx.